One of the dance performances at Todos for Women celebration organized by PHAU on women’s day.

 Our International Women’s Day Night event was called ‘Todos for women’.
 It ran on the International theme “Balance for Better”.
 Todos is a Spanish phrase meaning ‘all, everything, everyone’.
-Therefore “Todos for Women” was a reminder that a gender balanced world requires contribution from all of us, everyone and everything.
+Therefore “Todos for Women” was a reminder that a gender-balanced world requires a contribution from all of us, everyone and everything.

 The ladies took part in the Balance for Better photo challenge as a sign to show their commitment to continue the struggle for gender parity.
 The challenge had some gifts pegged on it and the top three contestants are going to be awarded by PHAU.
 Voting ended on Monday and winners were announced on our social media pages.

 Maylan Mutebi winner of the 2019 International Women’s day photo challenge.